vision5/resty5-bundler/bundler/copy/version/slimline/README.markdown

 Status
 ======

 - The OpenResty code and the bundled libraries for the slimline version are production-ready.
-- This bundler is usable for the simplest version of this code (slimline), though is not yet of high quality.
-- This bundler is not ready for use for any other version of Resty5.

 [Back to TOC](#table-of-contents)